Anisotropic diffusion modeling of cosmic-ray lepton propagation: Discretization of the Anisotropic Diffusion Operator with Energy Losses

 \section{Discretization of the Anisotropic Diffusion Operator with Energy Losses}

-The propagation of relativistic electrons and positrons in the interstellar medium is governed by the transport equation:
+The propagation of relativistic electrons and positrons in the interstellar medium is governed by the transport equation,

-where $\psi(\mathbf{x},E)$ is the phase--space density, $D_{ij}(\mathbf{x},E)$ is the anisotropic spatial diffusion tensor, $\alpha(\mathbf{x},E)$ describes continuous energy losses, and $Q(\mathbf{x},E)$ is the source term with a prescribed injection spectrum.
-Throughout this work we consider the stationary form of Eq.~(\ref{eq:transport}), which is appropriate for describing the Galactic background lepton population because the characteristic diffusion time $\tau_{\rm diff}$ and the energy--loss time $\tau_{\rm loss}$ are both short compared to the evolutionary timescales of the large--scale Galactic magnetic field and the gas distribution.
+where $\psi(\mathbf{x},E)$ is the phase space density, $D_{ij}(\mathbf{x},E)$ is the anisotropic spatial diffusion tensor, $\alpha(\mathbf{x},E)$ describes continuous energy losses, and $Q(\mathbf{x},E)$ is the source term with a prescribed injection spectrum.
+Throughout this work, we consider the stationary form of Eq.~(\ref{eq:transport}), which is appropriate for describing the Galactic background lepton population because the characteristic diffusion time $\tau_{\rm diff}$ and the energy-loss time $\tau_{\rm loss}$ are both short compared to the evolutionary timescales of the large-scale Galactic magnetic field and the gas distribution.

-The tensor $D_{ij}(\mathbf{x},E)$ is spatially dependent and generally non-diagonal due to the presence of an ordered Galactic magnetic field.
+The tensor $D_{ij}(\mathbf{x},E)$ is spatially dependent and generally off-diagonal due to the presence of an ordered Galactic magnetic field.
 Its energy dependence follows from the rigidity scaling of the parallel and perpendicular diffusion coefficients.
-A key feature of our approach is that the components of $D_{ij}(\mathbf{x},E)$ are computed directly within a physically small local volume, where diffusion along and across the local mean magnetic field can be evaluated by integrating test-particle trajectories for a specified turbulence level.
+A key feature of our approach is that the components of $D_{ij}(\mathbf{x},E)$ are computed directly within a physically small volume, where diffusion along and across the local mean magnetic field can be evaluated by integrating test-particle trajectories for a specified turbulence level.
 The resulting local diffusion tensor is then rotated into the global coordinate system associated with the large-scale Galactic magnetic field.
-This procedure allows the use of an arbitrary (not necessarily axisymmetric) configuration of the regular magnetic field, in contrast to most diffusion models, and therefore resolve local magnetic inhomogeneities with improved accuracy.
+This procedure allows the use of an arbitrary (not necessarily axisymmetric) configuration of the regular magnetic field, in contrast to most diffusion models, and therefore resolves local magnetic inhomogeneities with improved accuracy.

-In this section we present the finite–difference discretization used to construct a conservative and self-adjoint numerical operator on a four–dimensional grid $(x,y,z,p)$.
-Our goal is to preserve the full tensorial structure of the anisotropic diffusion operator, retain the correct transport properties along and across magnetic-field lines, and ensure numerical stability in the presence of strong radiative energy losses.
+In this section, we present a finite-difference discretization of the operator on a four-dimensional grid $(x,y,z,p)$.
+The scheme preserves the full tensorial structure of the anisotropic diffusion operator, retains the correct transport properties along and across magnetic-field lines, and ensures numerical stability in the presence of strong radiative energy losses.

 We denote the spatial grid spacings by $(h_x, h_y, h_z)$ and employ a logarithmic momentum grid, which is a natural choice for leptonic transport where the dominant losses scale as $|\dot{p}| \propto p^2$.